DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/04-evaluation/07-cross-validation.md

 ## Notes

-**Cross-validarions** refers to evaluating the same model on different subsets of a dataset, getting the average prediction, and spread within predictions.
+**Cross-validations** refers to evaluating the same model on different subsets of a dataset, getting the average prediction, and spread within predictions.
 This method is applied in the **parameter tuning** step, which is the process of selecting the best parameter.

 In this algorithm, the full training dataset is divided into **k partitions**, we train the model in k-1 partiions of this dataset and evaluate it on the remaining subset.
 Then, we end up evaluating the model in all the k folds, and we calculate the average evaluation metric for all the folds.